benmolyneux/interview-app/README.md

 The API uses an in-memory RDS database and Drizzle ORM.
 Documentation for Drizzle ORM queries is here: https://orm.drizzle.team/docs/rqb.

-- It is not a requirement to complete every task, we are more interested in how you communicate and go about solving problems
-- You may use any tools you like to complete the tasks - AI, Google etc. - we only ask that AI doesn't generate code for you
-- Please turn off any AI assisted code completion tools
-- If you are stuck or don't know something, we are happy to point you in the right direction

 # Setup

 - Install dependancies